joemoose/dungeoneers.d20/docs/4 Appendix.md

 - **WILLPOWER (WIL)**: Tests of charisma and determination.
 - **LUCK**: Tests of chance or fate; can burn points to modify other Saves.

-**Advantage & Disadvantage**: When making a Save from a strong or weakened position, roll **two d20**.
+**Advantage & Disadvantage**: When making a check from a strong or weakened position, roll **two d20**.
 Take the best or worst result, respectively.

-**Critical Success**: Rolling exact attribute score, a better-than-expected outcome.
+**Critical Success**: Rolling the exact attribute score, a better-than-expected outcome.
 LUCK +1.

 **Critical Failure**: Rolling a 20, a worse-than-expected outcome.
 LUCK -1.

 ### Combat

-On your turn, move and take an action.
+On your turn, you can move and take an action.

 **Initiative**: If the enemy is surprised, you go before them.
-If the enemy is not surprised, make a DEX *or* WIL Save to act first.
+If the enemy is not surprised, make a DEX *or* WIL check to act first.
 Maintain the same order in subsequent rounds.

 **Attacks**: Attacks always hit.
 Roll weapon damage and deal that much damage to an enemy, minus any armor.